JustinGOSSES/justingosses-website/data/authors/default.md

 #### Microsoft

+Currently, I work as part of Microsoft's <a href="https://opensource.microsoft.com/">Open Source Program Office</a>
-Currently, I work at Microsoft as a Senior Program Manager focused on improving the <a href='https://innersourcecommons.org/'>inner source</a> experience, or use and reuse of code across organizational boundaries.
-I sit within Microsoft's <a href="https://opensource.microsoft.com/">Open Source Program Office</a>.
-I'm relatively new and still gaining understanding of the role, but suspect I'll be writing <a href="https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/">Kusto</a> (dialect of SQL), JavaScript, C#, and Python to understand current rates & patterns of code collaboration as we attempt to reduce friction and better align tooling and incentives.
+ as a Senior Program Manager focused on improving the open source and <a href='https://innersourcecommons.org/'>inner source</a> experience for Microsoft's tens of thousands of developers.
+Inner source refers to the use and reuse of code across organizational boundaries inside a company.
+ My role involves traditional program management activities such as figuring out appropriate policies and working with users to make processes less friction prone.
+I also do a lot of work on the data side of things building experiences and tooling that save people time by leveraging code repository and package metadata as mentioned in the blog post ["Opportunities to leverage code repository and package metadata for new open source experiences"](https://justingosses.com/blog/Metadata-and-open-source).
+My efforts helps Microsoft's developers more safely, efficiently, and effectively collaborate with the world on the [11,000+ open source repositories that Microsoft has released and that are currently active](https://opensource.microsoft.com/).

 #### NASA Contractor